Knole: Knole during the Civil War, Commonwealth and Restoration

 When Edward Sackville died in 1652, his son Richard inherited not only the earldom, but estates in substantial debt, not least owing to fines imposed by Parliament for his father's role in the Civil War.
 He practised quiet retrenchment, despite taking part in some public work following the Restoration of Charles II, including membership of the commission for the trial of the regicides.
 However, his marriage to Lady Frances Cranfield, daughter of Lionel Cranfield, was important for Knole.
 When her brother died, she inherited the Middlesex estates, including Copt Hall in Essex.
-Richard died at Knole on 27 August 1677. but his son, Charles, the sixth earl of Dorset (1643–1706), sold Copt Hall in 1701.
+Richard died at Knole on 27 August 1677. but his son, Charles Sackville, 6th Earl of Dorset (1643–1706), sold Copt Hall in 1701.
 Many of the contents were then moved to Knole, substantially enriching the collection.
-These include the copies by Daniel Mytens of Raphael cartoons in the Cartoon Gallery and many portraits and pieces of furniture.
-Along with John Frederick Sackville, the third duke of Dorset (1745–1799), Charles can now be seen as one of the two principal collectors responsible for the remarkable holdings of Knole House.
+These include the copies by Daniel Mytens of the Raphael Cartoons and many portraits and pieces of furniture.
+Along with John Sackville, 3rd Duke of Dorset (1745–1799), Charles can now be seen as one of the two principal collectors responsible for the remarkable holdings of Knole House.

 Charles was an important figure in the late Stuart court; Vita Sackville-West calls him 'one of the most jovial and debonair figures in the Knole portrait-gallery.'
 He was a poet and patron who became Charles II's lord chamberlain and 'unofficial minister of the arts', with the 'poets' parlour' in Knole becoming a venue for literary society to converse.
 After 1688, John Dryden ceased to be poet laureate, owing to his catholic views which meant he refused the oath of allegiance to William and Mary.
 Charles stood by him with generous gifts of money, despite Dryden's bitterness about his treatment at court.
 On one occasion, dining at Knole, Dryden found a hundred-pound note under his plate.
 Not only Dryden but several other poets of the age appear to have been guests at Knole.
 The so-called 'Poet's Parlour' is today part of the private Sackville-West family apartments at Knole.